 On the other hand, resilience may sound more like, “that’s definitely not great, but I’m ready for it.
 I’m not going to let it get to me.”

-The difference is subtle, but important.
+The difference is subtle but crucial.

 Show me one great leader who had no tolerance for stress or was deathly afraid of discomfort.
 I bet you can’t.

-We encounter opportunities for leadership all the time:
+We encounter leadership opportunities all the time:

 - Taking charge of something for your family